gabbloquet/soft-twitter/reports.md

 # First conclusions

 NoSQL reacts much better to the increase in load.
 The application crashes less quickly and generates fewer errors.
+If we take a look to deviation and throughput, difference is huge between both solutions.
+Indeed, i tested it in local environment.
+We can imagine that behaviour could be different in production.